Upper Bounds on the Capacities of Noncontrollable Finite-State Channels with/without Feedback: DYNAMIC PROGRAMMING FOR SOURCE OPTIMIZATION

+where $\bar{\mathscr{P}}(\underline{\alpha})$ has been defined in the previous subsection, see equation~(\ref{eqnOptEqn2}). \end{enumerate} Therefore, the pair $(G^*,J^*)$ induced by the value iteration method~(\ref{eqnValIter1}) is a solution to the pair of coupled optimality equations~(\ref{eqnOptEqn1}) and~(\ref{eqnOptEqn2}).
+Moreover, let ${\rm p}$ be the policy obtained by the value iteration method~(\ref{eqnValIter1}) for the sufficiently large $K$.
+Then $\{{\rm p}\}^{\infty}$ can achieve numerically optimal average reward value of {\bf Problem~B}.
+A practical value iteration algorithm for {\bf Problem~B} is described as follows.

-{\bf Remark:} To perform Algorithm~\ref{AlgQVIA}, the stationary Markov source probabilities $\left\{\textrm{Pr}\!\left(j|i,\hat{\underline{\alpha}}\right)\right\}$ are approximated by their discretized versions.
-The maximizations in~(\ref{VIA}) and~(\ref{VIApolocy}) are then implemented by exhaustive searches.
-Thus, the optimality of the resulting source distribution~(\ref{VIApolocy}) is limited by the resolution of the quantizers involved.
-Strictly speaking, the information rate $\mathcal{I}_v\left(X,S\rightarrow Y\right)$ induced by the ``optimal'' {\em quantized} source obtained in~(\ref{VIApolocy}) is only a lower bound on the upper bound $\mathcal{I}_{FB,SI}^*(u,v)$.
-Intuitively, finer quantizers should cause less loss of optimality.
-This intuition is verified by the numerical results shown in the following section.
+{\bf Remark:} By implementing Algorithm~\ref{AlgProbB}, we can obtain stationary Markov source probabilities ${\rm p}^* = \left\{{\rm p}^*(\underline{\alpha}): \underline{\alpha} \in \hat{\mathcal{A}}\right\}$, which can be utilized to evaluate numerically the optimal average reward of {\bf Problem~B}, i.e., the $\varepsilon$-optimal value of {\bf Problem~A}.
+Strictly speaking, the optimal stationary policy ${\rm p}^*$ obtained in~(\ref{VIApolocy}) for {\bf Problem~B} is an approximation of the optimal stationary policy of {\bf Problem~A}, and the information rate $\mathcal{I}_v\left(X,S\rightarrow Y\right)$ induced by the ``optimal'' stationary policy ${\rm p}^*$ is only a lower bound on the upper bound $\mathcal{I}_{FB,SI}^*(u,v)$.
+Obviously, finer quantization of $\mathcal{A}$ and $\mathscr{P}$ should cause less loss of optimality.
+The numerical values resulting from different quantizations are discussed in the following section.